 - Myth 9: Nothing says ‘I don’t love you’ or ‘I don’t trust you’ like a premarital agreement.

 - Myth 10: We are in love.
 We don’t need a paper addressing potential issues in writing.

 - Myth 11: I don’t need a prenup because I plan to live with my significant other, rather than marry him/her.

 - Myth 12: A prenup is unnecessary because our legal system takes care of these matters in the event of divorce or death anyway.

 This list of myths is not exhaustive.
 And of course, every relationship is unique and will have its own set of concerns, issues, and/or worries to consider.
-If you’re interested, you can read all about some of the more well-known celebrity couples who did not sign prenups and lost millions in this blog post.
+If you’re interested, you can read all about some of the more well-known celebrity couples who did not sign prenups and lost millions.